 The precinct is a critical next step in delivering continuous naval shipbuilding and Australia’s AUKUS commitments.
 It will contribute to regional security as set out in the 2024 Naval Shipbuilding and Sustainment Plan.

-The precinct will enhance Australia's self-reliance by constructing and sustaining more complex surface fleet vessels.
+The precinct will enhance Australia's self-reliance by constructing and sustaining larger and more complex surface fleet vessels.

 Project details